CHRISTIAN EDUCATION UPDATE

 Church activities and programs that encourage family participation include:

-Easter Egg Hunt: The Easter Egg Hunt is planned for children and their parents/grandparents, and offers crafts, singing, refreshments, plus the Big Hunt on Salem Square.
+Easter Egg Hunt: The Easter Egg Hunt is planned for children and their parents/grandparents, and also offers crafts, singing, and refreshments.

 Home Church Day at Laurel Ridge, usually held on a Sunday in June, includes lunch and an afternoon of family activities.